dramer/BichromateSample/README.md

 ![BichroMate Report](images/BichroMateReport.JPG)

 ## Tools
-This sectin outlines the tools that are provided with BichroMate
+This section outlines the tools that are provided with BichroMate

 * CronJob - Built in cronjob lets you schedule jobs on your local machine before promoting the tests to a CI environment like Jenkins or Team City